MTG/freesound/_docs/api/source/resources.rst

 ==============  ====================================================================
 Option          Explanation
 ==============  ====================================================================
-duration_desc   Sort by the duration of the sounds, longest sounds first. duration_asc    Same as above, but shortest sounds first. created_desc    Sort by the date of when the sound was added. newest sounds first.
+score           Sort by a relevance score returned by our search engine (default). duration_desc   Sort by the duration of the sounds, longest sounds first. duration_asc    Same as above, but shortest sounds first. created_desc    Sort by the date of when the sound was added. newest sounds first.